-After training with horse whisperer Franklin Levinson, EPONA instructors Rosie Withey from Horses as Teachers, Caroline Morgan, Mike Khan & Shelley Rosenberg at Telford Equestrian Centre, Leanna Millward of Flying with Horses and later with Ella Jones, Mike Delany and Jo Saunders at LEAP Livvy established an equine facilitated and experiential learning business called ‘Paintedhorse’.
-After studying Eco ReWilding and teaming up with Georgie the business became a CIC and now offers Equine ReWilding which aims to help people connect back to what is important in life.
+After training with horse whisperer Franklin Levinson, EPONA instructors Rosie Withey from Horses as Teachers, Caroline Morgan, Mike Khan & Shelley Rosenberg at Telford Equestrian Centre, Leanna Millward of Flying with Horses and later with Ella Jones, Mike Delany and Jo Saunders at LEAP Livvy established an equine facilitated and experiential learning business called ‘Paintedhorse’ which became a CIC in 2017 and blended her Eco ReWilding skills with Equine Therapy to help people connect back to what is important in life.
 Livvy has a strong interest in holistic health and healing for animals and people, and is currently studying level 3 Counselling with the CPCAB.

-Claudia has been besotted with horses and other animals since childhood.
-At 12 she rescued her first pony, Dougal, who was ‘surplus to requirements’ and continues to rescue horses today and this is how Ulha and Rio came to Paintedhorse.
-Claudia completed Monty Roberts Horsemanship courses and attended a Franklin Levinson course on Equine Facilitated Learning, where she met Livvy.
-Claudia now runs a farm near Weston caring for, and learning from, her 18 horses/ponies.
-She takes some of those ponies onto the wards to offer Equine Therapy.
-Claudia works with Paintedhorse for large group work and supporting charity Key4Life and is keen to work with social services and foster support workers.
+Claudia has had horses since the age of 12 when she rescued her first pony, she continues to rescue them and this is how Ulha and Rio came to be at Paintedhorse.
+Claudia has trained in Monty Roberts Horsemanship courses and Equine Facilitated Learning (EFL) with Franklin Levinson, where she met Livvy.
+Claudia became a co-director of Paintedhorse in 2018 and helps support charity Key4Life.
+She is keen to work with social services and foster support workers in equine therapy.

 If you are interested in volunteering to help us, we would love to hear from you.
 Meet our current Volunteer Support Team.